MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/troubleshoot-vm-boot-error.md

 3. After the GRUB rescue issue is resolved, perform the following actions:

-    1. Unmounted the copy of the file systems from the rescue/repair VM.
+    1. Unmount the copy of the file systems from the rescue/repair VM.

     2. Run the `az vm repair restore` command to swap the repaired OS disk with the original OS disk of the VM.
 For more information, see Step 5 in [Repair a Linux VM by using the Azure Virtual Machine repair commands](repair-linux-vm-using-azure-virtual-machine-repair-commands.md).